top of page

 Why it works:

-When pupils learn how to learn, they can identify gaps in their knowledge, choose the most effective revision techniques and become independent learners.
+When students learn how to learn, they can identify gaps in knowledge and choose effective revision techniques, becoming independent learners.

 Classroom tips:

-• Learning planners: Provide templates that guide pupils to set goals, choose revision techniques and reflect on what worked.
+• Learning planners: Provide templates to help pupils set goals and choose techniques, reflecting on their effectiveness.

-• Modelling thought processes: Think aloud as you tackle a past-paper question, explicitly modelling how you plan and self-correct.
+• Modeling thought processes: Think aloud while tackling a past-paper question, demonstrating planning and self-correction.

 School-and-Trust-Level Strategies

-While individual teachers can adopt these strategies, systemic support from schools and trusts magnifies their impact:
+While individual teachers can implement these techniques, systemic support from schools maximizes their impact:

 1. Professional Development

-• Organise INSET days focused on cognitive science in education.
+• Organize INSET days focusing on cognitive science in education.

 2. Curriculum Planning

-• Ensure that assessments and mock exams interleave topics in authentic exam conditions.
+• Ensure assessments interleave topics under authentic exam conditions.

 3. Parent and Pupil Workshops

-• Run evening sessions for parents to explain evidence-based revision techniques.
+• Host sessions for parents to explain effective revision techniques.

-• Provide students with clear guidance documents and exemplar materials.
+• Provide clear guidance documents and exemplar materials for students.

 4. Resource Banks